blockterms/whitepaper/README.md

 #### Time Varying Percentage Partnership

   Similar to above.
-Instead of flat fees, partner gets the percentage of transaction.
+Instead of flat fees, partner gets a percentage of transaction.

 #### Runtime partnerships